xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 ```

 This way, it is possible to combine rest endpoints, written for different applications
-(or simply prerare common view resource groups).
+(or simply prepare common view resource groups).
 Just note that in contrast to resources
 mapping, only one prefix may be mapped on each url!

 You will also need to map static resources location accordingly if you use relative template paths.